France Travel Planner by Tom Brosnahan & Jane Fisher Dijon Mustard, Burgundy, France

 Dijon mustard refers to a process for making mustard, not to where it's made.
 Most "Dijon Mustard" sold in the world today is NOT made in Dijon or even in Burgundy.
 The type of mustard referred to as "Dijon Mustard" should be strong (fort) and spicy, rather than sweet or mild.

 Traditionally mustard seed was grown in Burgundy, by the same people who made charcoal.
 Over the years, as charcoal production declined, so did mustard production.
 Seeds were imported from various other countries, with Canada the largest supplier.
+In recent years more mustard seed is grown in France; in fact, Moutarderie Fallot uses all Burgundian seed now.

 Grey mustard, Dijon